ConejoCapital/SpinATrump/README.md

 # Spin A Trump

-A fun and interactive wheel spinning game featuring Trump-themed categories.
+A fun and interactive wheel spinning game featuring Trump & Milady themed categories.
 Built with HTML5 Canvas, CSS3, and vanilla JavaScript.

 ## Features